 The only exception to this is those few students who are doing a Masters/Postgraduate in the Business field.
 These students would have been given the PBSSAO stream which is Postgraduate Business and can choose from the main BSSAO list above as well as from these extra Masters/Postgraduate Level Business modules: PG Business (PBSSAO) click here

-When making your module choice, you should ensure that the module is available to the category of student you fall into.
+When making module choices, ensure that the module is available to the category of student you fall into.

-You can view the module descriptor by clicking on the module title
+\\You can view the module descriptor by clicking on the module title\\

 Registration